NF-GNN: Network Flow Graph Neural Networks for Malware Detection and Classification: Conclusion

 \section{Conclusion}

-We propose a novel network flow graph-based approach to malware detection and classification, where we monitor network traffic generated by a candidate application and extract a flow graph, which models communication between devices during the considered time frame.
-In addition, we propose 3 novel graph neural network models for supervised and unsupervised settings.
-Empirically, we found that even baseline models operating on manually extracted graph and flow features perform very well in all settings, exceeding previously reported results by a large margin.
-In addition, our proposed models automatically learn suitable representations of network flow graphs and are able to boost performance significantly further.
-Ablation studies examine the influence of different features sets, number of network layers and training set size on detection/classification performance.
+We proposed a novel network flow graph-based approach to malware detection and classification, where we monitor network traffic generated by a candidate application and extract a flow graph, which models communication between devices during the considered time frame.
+In addition, we proposed a novel edge feature-based graph neural network model along with three different model variants for supervised and unsupervised settings.
+Empirically, we found that even baseline models operating on manually extracted graph and flow features perform very well in all settings.
+In addition, our proposed models automatically learn suitable representations of network flow graphs and can boost performance even further, significantly outperforming all competitors on all tasks.
+Ablation studies examined the influence of different feature sets, the number of network layers, and training set size on detection and classification performance.
 In future work, we plan to consider additional network architectures, such as attention, model temporal dynamics, and consider explainability of model decisions.

+\begin{acks} This work was done during an internship at CT RDA BAM IBI-US, Siemens Technology, Princeton, NJ, USA. \end{acks}